 The simplest way to think about space is to understand positive space (space that is filled with furniture and home decor) and the negative space (space that is the between everything in the room–between seating, between furniture and the ceiling, between doors and windows).
 Your goal is to balance the positive and negative space in a room.
 There are actually psychological effects based on how you space a room.

 Mirror images =function and aesthetics perfectly combined.

 Picture Below: There is symmetry with the furniture and decorative light.
 The window to brick ratio is asymmetrical which brings interest.
 The brick texture in the room also adds interest–we will talk about texture later.
-There are mirror images here and this spot certainly functions as an aesthetically pleasing sitting area.
+There is mirror images here and this spot certainly functions as an aesthetically pleasing sitting area.

 Picture Above: The focal point of the room is the window view, the center piece is the coffee table and the triangulation is created with the large framed art and the console table.

-Here are some guidelines for spacing in certain rooms.
+Here is guidelines for spacing in certain rooms.
 Remember these are just guidelines, so don’t feel like you are doing it wrong because the measurements are not exact.
 We all know that some of the most beautiful things are deemed “mistakes” at times.
 Find the measurement guidelines for main rooms here.

 Here are your action items: